0xSearches/sandcastle/README.md

 Inspired by a conversation with Instacart's [@nickelser](https://github.com/nickelser) on HackerOne, I've optimised and published Sandcastle – a Python script for AWS S3 bucket enumeration, formerly known as bucketCrawler.

-In its current first-version form, the script takes a target name as the "web stem" argument (e.g. `instacart`) and iterates through a text file containing bucket name permutations, e.g. as below:
+In its current first-version form, the script takes a target name as the "stem" argument (e.g. `instacart`) and iterates through a text file containing bucket name permutations, e.g. as below:

 ```
 -training